-I am pleased to represent the U.S. Agency for International Development (USAID) and the American people today at the 2nd Annual Ethiopian Commodity Exchange (ECX) - Cooperatives Forum, supported by USAID’s Agribusiness and Market Development (AMDe) project.
+I am pleased to represent the U.S. Agency for International Development (USAID) and the American people today at the 2nd Annual Ethiopian Commodity Exchange (ECX) - Cooperatives Forum, supported by USAID’s Agribusiness Market Development (AMDe) activity.

 On this occasion, I would like to share with you a bit of USAID’s optimism about the future of Ethiopia’s agricultural sector; and our perspective on the important role of the ECX and of cooperatives and unions in Ethiopia’s agricultural growth.